JayChuang8/MassageClinic/README.md

     ```

 ## To run website on your computer
-Type into any web browser 'http://localhost/massageClinic/frontend/home.php' and enter
+Type into any web browser (Chrome works best) 'http://localhost/massageClinic/frontend/home.php' and enter

 ## To try Postman on the database
 * Import the 'API Requests.postman_collection.json' into Postman